wys234234/Wwise-Dynamic-Dialogue-for-unity/README.md

 # Wwise-Dynamic-Dialogue-for-unity

-Wwise Dynamic Dialogue for unity，
+Integrating Wwise Dynamic Dialogue Systems in Unity via the Inspector

 Just use AKStaticDialogue and set your parameters in the inspector For more APIs calls, please refer to the official documentation